-|BIGINT||No||100000000000L, -1L||64-bit signed integer, range -263 + 1 to 263 - 1|
+|BIGINT||No||100000000000L, -1L||64 bit signed shaping, the range is -263 + 1 to 263 - 1.|

-|STRING||No||“abc”,’bcd’,”alibaba” ‘inc’ (Note3)||A single string length can be up to 8M|
+|STRING||No||“abc”,’bcd’,”alibaba” ‘inc’ (Note4)||A single string length can be up to 8M|

 |BOOLEAN||No||TRUE，FALSE||True/False, Boolean type|

 - NOTE 2: For INT constant, if the range of INT is exceeded, INT is converted into BIGINT; if the range of BIGINT is exceeded, it is converted into DOUBLE.

-To be compatible with earlier MaxCompute versions, MaxCompute 2.0 retains this conversion without setting odps.sql.type.system.odps2 as true, however, a warning is triggered when INT is treated as BIGINT.
+To be compatible with earlier MaxCompute versions, MaxCompute 2.0 retains this conversion without setting odps.sql.type.system.odps2 as True.
+However, a warning is triggered when INT is treated as BIGINT.
 In this case, we recommend that you change an Int to a Bigint to avoid confusion.